-Characters in the Costumed Adventurer Simulation Engine are typically from the here and now, even if they're an alien scourge from beyond the stars.
+Characters in the Costumed Adventurer Simulation Engine typically hail from the present, even if they're an alien scourge from beyond the stars.
 But not always!
-There's no end of temporal rifts, wacky contraptions, or mystical mishaps that can fling a body from their native place in the timestream into another era.
+There's no end of temporal rifts, wacky contraptions, or mystical mishaps that can fling a body from their native place in time to another era.
 And if one lacks the ability to traverse time by themselves, they're likely stuck here as a result.

 Mechanically speaking, aside from the threat of being returned to one's native era by the use of spells such as banishment or exposure to the likes of temporal static, there isn't all that much of a difference between adventurers from the past, present, or future.
 A temporal displacement as part of a character's origin makes for a great story element, however, as well as an explanation for abnormal knowledge they may hold.

 Furthermore, it's a great way to rationalize the existence of heretofore unknown posthuman civilizations, whether they can be described as timelost or technically haven't even been created yet!
 Belonging to an extinct or potential people can also mean less work for both the player and the Judge, as lesser effort needs to be spent explaining why this civilization hasn't previously been heard of in the game.